How to Choose the Best Wall and Floor Tile Colour Combinations?

 White Tiles

 White tiles bring an airy, clean, and modern feel.
 They’re a favourite because they brighten rooms and can pair well with nearly any colour.
-A few of the standout collections of white colour tiles at Simpolo Tiles & Bathware include SPECTRA BERRY_SPECTRA SALT, CALCUTTA LIVID, CATTA SNOW, and FAME WHITE.
+A few of the standout collections of white colour tiles at Simpolo Tiles & Bathware include Spectra Berry, Spectra Salt, Calcutta Livid, Catta Snow, and Fame White.
 A common worry is that all-white can look sterile, but that’s easily avoided by adding warm textures or complementary accents like wooden furniture.

 White also works well in bathrooms where you want a fresh, spa-like ambience.
 You can balance it with coloured towels or a small indoor plant for a pop of green.
-If you’re partial to marble-style finishes, CALCUTTA PRISM offers that classic veining but keeps the palette bright.
-In living rooms, a glossy white floor in GLACIER BLANCO can reflect light for an open, spacious effect.
+If you’re partial to marble-style finishes, Calcutta Prism offers that classic veining but keeps the palette bright.
+In living rooms, a glossy white floor in Glacier Blanco can reflect light for an open, spacious effect.

 Exploring Black Tones